jxrge11/claude-better-responses-mcp/README.md

 - ❌ Misses performance, security, and scalability concerns
 - ❌ Creates technical debt with hasty implementations
 - ❌ No architectural consideration or planning
+- ❌ No functional/non-functional requirements
+- ❌ No architecture or testing plan
+- Just "code output" with assumptions

 ## The Solution